ieee-vgtc/ieeevis.org/year/2018/info/registration/travel-information.md

 For route planning you will most likely use some online app (which is also recommended in view of the complexity of the transport network in Berlin).
 Maps (U-Bahn, S-Bahn) can be downloaded here: [route map of Berlin](https://berlinmap360.com/carte/pdf/en/berlin-u-bahn-map.pdf), [route map of Greater Berlin](https://sbahn.berlin/fileadmin/user_upload/Liniennetz/S_U-Bahn-Netz.pdf).
 More detailed information can be found at the [BVG-webpage](https://www.bvg.de/en) (U-Bahn, bus, tram, ferries) and the [S-Bahn webpage](https://sbahn.berlin/).

 <a name='central-station'></a> **Starting point: Berlin Central Train Station (Hauptbahnhof)**
-Public transport: Take the M41 bus line until you reach the “Ziegrastraße” stop.
-(Ticket AB, price 2.80 euros, travel time roughly 40 minutes.
-Taxi drive: price about 20 euros, travel time roughly 20 minutes.)
+Public transport: Take the M41 bus line until you reach the “Ziegrastraße” stop. <br/>
+Ticket AB, price 2.80 euros, travel time roughly 40 minutes. <br/>
+Taxi drive: price about 20 euros, travel time roughly 20 minutes.

 <a name='suedkreuz'></a>**Starting point: Südkreuz Station**
-Public transport: Take the S42 S-Bahn commuter train line (Ringbahn) until you reach the stop “Sonnenallee”.
-(Ticket AB, price 2.80 euros, travel time roughly 10 minutes.
-Taxi drive: price about 18 euros, travel time roughly 14 minutes.)
+Public transport: Take the S42 S-Bahn commuter train line (Ringbahn) until you reach the stop “Sonnenallee”. <br/>
+Ticket AB, price 2.80 euros, travel time roughly 10 minutes. <br/>
+Taxi drive: price about 18 euros, travel time roughly 14 minutes.

 <a name='ostbahnhof'></a>**Starting point: Ostbahnhof Station**
 Public transport: Take either one of the S5, S75 or S9 S-Bahn commuter train lines until you reach the “Ostkreuz” station.
-Then transfer to the S41 S-Bahn line (Ringbahn) and continue until you reach the stop “Sonnenallee”.
-(Ticket AB, price 2.80 euros, travel time roughly 15 minutes.
-Taxi drive: price about 16 euros, travel time roughly 15 minutes.)
+Then transfer to the S41 S-Bahn line (Ringbahn) and continue until you reach the stop “Sonnenallee”. <br/>
+Ticket AB, price 2.80 euros, travel time roughly 15 minutes. <br/>
+Taxi drive: price about 16 euros, travel time roughly 15 minutes.

 <a name='tickets'></a>**Public transport tickets**
 To reach the Estrel using Berlin’s public transport facilities, you need a one way ticket for the AB zone, costing 2.80 euros for adults (exception: when travelling from the Berlin-Schönefeld Airport SXF, you need a one-way ABC zone ticket, costing 3.40 euros for adults).
 You can purchase tickets at the BVG service counters, the ticket vending machines located in the S-Bahn and U-Bahn stations or on busses directly from the driver (please have change ready for bus drivers).